Sourabh1129/Vegetable_Market_Analysis/README.md

 - **Price Insights and Seasonal Trends**: We dived into pricing dynamics, comparing average monthly prices with neighboring markets and highlighting seasonal trends in vegetable availability, providing valuable information for both buyers and sellers.

 - **Income Groups and Technology Integration**: We explored the impact of vegetable prices on different income groups, emphasizing affordability and accessibility.
 We also showcased our commitment to efficient data extraction using the Selenium library in Python, ensuring the accuracy and timeliness of our findings.

+## Project Overview 📊

+- **Data Source**: Scrape data from vegetablemarketprice using Python.
+- **Libraries Used**: NumPy, Pandas, Selenium.
+- **Recommendation Model**: This component of the vegetable market analysis project aims to predict preferred vegetable prices and suggest suitable market locations based on consumer preferences, vegetable cuisine, and budget considerations.

 ## Objectives 🎯